L.A. Noire: Staff complaints

-Shortly after the launch of the game, a group of former Team Bondi employees launched a website called lanoirecredits.com, containing over 100 names which had been excluded or incorrectly listed in the official game credits.
+Shortly after release, a group of former Team Bondi employees launched a website called lanoirecredits.com, containing over 100 names excluded or incorrectly listed in the official credits.
 An anonymous employee claimed he was asked to work 10–12 hours every day, including weekends.
-Following this, in a report by IGN, several anonymous members of the development team publicly discussed the managerial style of the studio, the studio's staff turnover rates, and the working hours and conditions associated with L.A.
-Noire; some claimed McNamara had been controlling and verbally abusive, and others spoke about their increased workload as a result of the studio's high turnover.
-Several referenced the ongoing crunch throughout development; one claimed to occasionally work between 80 and 110 hours per week to meet some development milestones.
-Some ex-employees claimed they were not paid for their overtime, which McNamara refuted.
+Following this, in a report by IGN, several anonymous members of the team publicly discussed the studio's managerial, staff turnover rates, and working hours and conditions associated with L.A.
+Noire; some claimed McNamara had been controlling and verbally abusive, and others spoke about their increased workload as a result of high turnover.
+Several referenced the ongoing crunch throughout development; one claimed to occasionally work between 80 and 110 hours per week to meet milestones.
+Some ex-employees claimed they were not paid for overtime, which McNamara repudiated.

 Following the publication of IGN's report, the International Game Developers Association launched an investigation against Team Bondi to verify the claims made.
 Lead gameplay programmer David Heironymus and senior gameplay programmer Charles Lefebvre rebutted the claims, acknowledging crunch was unfortunate but inevitable and stating they were not aware of any unpaid overtime or abusive working conditions.
-McNamara felt he had been unfairly maligned by many ex-employees, noting other artists and businessmen in other industries—such as Steve Jobs, Sam Peckinpah, and Werner Herzog—had performed worse actions than him with much less vilification.
+McNamara felt he had been unfairly maligned by many ex-employees, noting other artists and businessmen in other industries—such as Steve Jobs, Sam Peckinpah, and Werner Herzog—had performed worse actions than he had with much less vilification.
 He claimed the studio had improved its working conditions in the months after release, including the introduction of flexitime.